-The opposite approach would be to independently monitor and set in real-time the status of each MZI in intensity and phase with suitable on-chip sensors.
-However, even if this ideal condition applied, it is interesting to notice that ambiguities would remain in setting the MZI transfer matrix.
-To understand this point, Fig. \ref{fig:fig1}b and \ref{fig:fig1}c show the simulated normalized power and phase difference at the output of a MZI as a function of the PS $\phi$ and $\theta$, when the inputs are two optical beams of equal power and phase.
+The opposite approach would be to independently monitor and set the status of each MZI output in intensity and phase with suitable on-chip sensors.
+However, it is interesting to notice that, even if this ideal condition applied, ambiguities would remain in setting the MZI transfer matrix.
+To understand this point, Figure \ref{fig:fig1}b and \ref{fig:fig1}c show the simulated normalized power and phase difference at the output of an MZI as a function of the PS $\phi$ and $\theta$, when the inputs are two optical beams of equal power and phase.
 Let us consider a target transfer matrix that can be obtained by setting $\phi = 1.8 \pi$ and $\theta = 0.15 \pi$.
 The green star in the figure shows the corresponding MZI configuration.
 If the interferometer output power is the only available information, ambiguity is found among all the possible working points indicated by the red lines, showing that the same power level can be achieved with different actuators commands.
-Measuring both power and phase difference at the output of the MZI would still result in an ambiguity between two solutions indicated by the green star and the red dot in Fig. \ref{fig:fig1}b and \ref{fig:fig1}c.
+Measuring both power and phase difference at the output of the MZI would still result in an ambiguity between two solutions indicated by the green star and the red dot in Figure \ref{fig:fig1}b and \ref{fig:fig1}c.
 These solutions correspond to the intersections between the red and white lines, with the latter representing the working points that meet the target output phase difference constraint.
 Even though the two solutions share the same output power and phase difference, they implement two distinct transfer matrices $T_{MZI}$.